Back to questions

 San Francisco | 4 |

-Finally, to sort the output from the highest number of completed orders, we sort it in descending order in the clause and the results to the top 3 orders.
+Finally, to arrange the output in descending order based on the highest number of completed orders, we utilize the clause and limit the results to the top 3 orders using the clause.

 city | total_orders |